Dr Anmol Kapoor is a cardiologist, founder, and someone pushing a different way of thinking about health.

-That frustration pushed him out of the clinic and into building: genomics companies, AI diagnostics, triage tools, longevity products, and even military-grade performance testing for “superhuman” endurance.
+That pushed him out of the clinic and into building.
+Genomics companies, AI diagnostics, triage tools, longevity products, and performance testing used in high-demand environments.

-In this episode, we get into what most people get wrong about prevention, why owning your genetic data could become a real financial asset, how AI is already transforming diagnostics behind the scenes, and the uncomfortable reality that modern healthcare is still mostly “disease care”.
+In this episode, we get into what prevention actually looks like, why your genetic data may become something you control and use, how AI is already changing diagnostics behind the scenes, and why healthcare still focuses far more on treatment than early action.

-If you’re a founder who wants to perform at a high level for decades, not just through the next funding round, this one will probably change how you think about your body, your data, and your future.
+If you want to perform at a high level over a long stretch, not just get through the next push, this one will likely change how you think about your body, your data, and what you are building towards.

 🔗 Find Anmol on LinkedIn